Watch: Lightning strikes parts of UAE amid heavy rains ahead of weekend

 UAE residents have been under a spell of great weather over the past week and with the weekend just a few hours away for some, they were welcomed with lightning and light, moderate to heavy rains on Friday.

-According to National Centre of Meteorology (NCM) in the UAE, rains were reported in Abu Dhabi, Dubai, Sharjah International Airport, Fujairah International Airport and Umm Al Quwain.
+According to National Centre of Meteorology (NCM) in the UAE, rains were recorded in six of the seven emirates — Abu Dhabi, Dubai, Sharjah, Fujairah, Ras Al Khaimah and Umm Al Quwain.
+Rain was also recorded in Khor Fakkan.

-Earlier, in the wee hours of Friday morning, the Met department reported rains over Ras Al Khaimah International Airport, Fujairah, Sharjah, Umm Al Quwain, Fujairah International Airport.Rain was also reported in Khor Fakkan.
+The Met department recorded the first spell of rain over the Ras Al Khaimah Airport at 2.24am.

+Residents woke up to a cloudy and windy morning followed by the rain which continued through the afternoon.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.